masastack/MASA.Blazor/src/Docs/Masa.Blazor.Docs/wwwroot/pages/components/time-pickers/en-US.md

 ---
 title: Time pickers
-desc: "The MTimePicker is stand-alone component that can be utilized in many existing Vuetify components.
+desc: "The MTimePicker is stand-alone component that can be utilized in many existing MASA Blazor components.
 It offers the user a visual representation for selecting the time."
 related:
   - /blazor/components/buttons
   - /blazor/components/date-pickers